Wyndham Clark: 2025: Downturn in form, Oakmont ban

-After missing the cut at the 2025 U.S. Open held at Oakmont Country Club, Clark reportedly damaged a locker in the Oakmont locker room.
-The following month, Oakmont announced that Clark had been banned from the property, which was also chosen as the host of the 2033 U.S. Open, the tenth and final year of Clark's exemption for winning the U.S. Open.
+After missing the cut at the 2025 U.S. Open held at Oakmont Country Club, Clark damaged a locker in the Oakmont locker room.
+The following month, Oakmont announced that Clark had been banned from the property.
 The decision came after discussion between the USGA and Oakmont board.
 The ban would be lifted if Clark compensated Oakmont for damages, made a sizable contribution to a charity of the board's choice, and enrolled in counseling and/or anger management therapy.
+Clark said in response: "I'm doing anything I can to try to remedy the situation.
+Obviously it's a no-brainer to pay for the damages.
+That was a given. ...
+But I want to show them who I really am with the apology and the things I'm going to do."